 As the proposal involves works to a school, which is classified as a special fire protection purpose, approval (i.e. a bush fire safety authority) is required from the NSW Rural Fire Service pursuant to Section 100B of the Rural Fires Act 1997.
+On the 11 May 2020, general terms of approval and a bushfire safety authority were issued by the NSW Rural Fire Service.

 The development site is classified as 'waterfront land' due its' location adjacent the adjoining creek and riparian corridor.
 Consequently, the proposal will require a 'controlled activity approval' pursuant to the Water Management Act 2000, from the Department of Primary Industries (Office of Water).
+On 19 May 2020, controlled activity approval was granted by the Natural Resources Access Regulator.